Here is a summary of the talk he gave at this event.

 - Start of year has seen continuation of the recovery in most sectors during Q3&Q4 2009.
 Inward movement of over 1% in yields from the bottom of the market.

-- Momentum is continuing and slowly spreading out from central London
+- Momentum is continuing and slowly spreading out from central London Market being driven by Institutions where allocations for property have increased due to 50% gain in FTSE in 2009.

 - Weight of both private and institutional money chasing limited amount of quality prime and good secondary stock resulting in competitive bidding riving up prices (and yields down).